Ebro Darden: Feuds and controversy

 A comedic rivalry between Darden and fellow accomplished radio personality Charlamagne tha God of Power 105.1 has been ongoing for years.
 In May 2017, Darden clarified their relationship, stating, "The stuff we do on the radio is stupid.
 It's for fun.
 I make fun of you for fun.
 That's it.
 It's not that deep... me and that dude don't have a personal problem... a personal relationship".

 Darden was mentioned in Remy Ma's "shETHER" diss track, on which Ma insinuated that he slept with Nicki Minaj by stating "Coke head, you cheated on your man with Ebro".
 After jokingly going back and forth with both Ma and her husband Papoose on social media, Darden denied the rumors, stating that he and Minaj had only a professional relationship.

 Ebro has been in an ongoing feud with Brooklyn artist 6ix9ine.
 Ebro made fun of 6ix9ine as looking like a clown and criticized him for bragging about streaming numbers.

 Personal life

-Darden has a daughter, Isa, who was born in 2014.
+Darden has two daughters, born in 2014 and 2024.